ty-elastic/instruqt_o11y--course--field--200-otel-logs--main/instruqt/tracks/o11y--course--field--200-otel-logs--main/03-file/assignment.md

   custom_layout: '{"root":{"children":[{"branch":{"size":67,"children":[{"leaf":{"tabs":["t3tg2slqodjt","fyb01yrpxc5q","amxs2wbeu14y","im6htfxz8yft"],"activeTabId":"t3tg2slqodjt","size":38}},{"leaf":{"tabs":["gquoynyprmua"],"activeTabId":"gquoynyprmua","size":60}}]}},{"leaf":{"tabs":["assignment"],"activeTabId":"assignment","size":32}}],"orientation":"Horizontal"}}'
 enhanced_loading: null
 ---
-As noted, there are many reasons why use of OTLP logging may be impractical.
+There are many reasons why use of OTLP-based logging may be impractical.
 Chief among them is accommodating services which cannot be instrumented with OpenTelemetry (e.g., third-party services).
-These services simply write their logs to disk directly, or more commonly to stdout, which is then written to disk by the Kubernetes or Docker logging framework, for example.
+These services simply write their logs to disk directly, or more commonly to stdout, which is then written to disk by the Kubernetes or Docker logging provider, for example.

 To accommodate such services, we can use the [filelog receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/filelogreceiver) in the OTel Collector.
 In many regards, the `filelog` receiver is the OTel equivalent of Elastic's filebeat (often running as a module inside Elastic Agent).

 ![method-2](../assets/method2.mmd.png)

+Getting our bearings
+===
 In this example, we will be working with a service which outputs logs to stdout in a custom JSON format.

-Now let's see what our logs look like in Elasticsearch.
+Let's first examine the raw JSON logs as they are currently being received by Elasticsearch:
 1. Open the [button label="Elasticsearch"](tab-0) tab
-2. Click `Discover` in the left-hand navigation pane
-3. Execute the following query:
+2. Execute the following query:
 ```esql
 FROM logs-*
 | WHERE service.name == "router"
 ```
-4. Open the first log record by clicking on the double arrow icon under `Actions`
+3. Open the first log record by clicking on the double arrow icon under `Actions`
-5. Click on the `Log overview` tab
+4. Click on the `Log overview` tab

-Note that the body of the message is JSON-formatted.
+Note that the body of the message is not particularly useable:
+* it has a "burned-in" JSON format
+* it contains both the message ("0") and associated metadata ("_meta")
+* the log level as presented by Elasticsearch will always be `INFO` regardless of the actual log level

 # Checking the Source

-Now let's validate that these logs are being emitted to stdout, and written to disk:
+Now let's validate that these logs are indeed being emitted to stdout and written to disk:

 1. Open the [button label="Terminal"](tab-4) tab
 2. Execute the following to get a list of the active Kubernetes pods that comprise our trading system: